islamtusher/auto-manufecture-client-side/README.md

 # Demo [Auto Manufec](https://auto-manufac.web.app/)

 # Description
-Auto Manufec is Manufaecturing company, They will manufacturing auto car parts and provide those parst, they have minimum and maximum number of quantity for every product to place order.
-They used stripe payment to get payment and confirm orders.
+Auto Manufec is Manufaecturing Site, Auto Manufec manufacturing auto car parts and provide those parst, Auto Manufec have minimum and maximum number of quantity limit for every product to place order.
+Implemented stripe payment to get payment and confirm orders.

 # Features
 - Authentication and authorization with firebase